A Current Affair (American TV program)

 A Current Affair is an American television newsmagazine program that aired in syndication from July 28, 1986, to August 30, 1996, before it was briefly rebroadcast from March to October 2005.
 The program was produced by Fox Television Stations, and based at Fox's New York City flagship station WNYW, starting as a local production in 1986.
 It was syndicated to Fox's other owned-and-operated stations the next year, and then went into full national syndication in September 1988.

-Its signature "ka-chung" sound effect was created using a combination of the sound of a construction paper cutter and the swing of a golf club put through a synthesizer.
+Its signature "ka-chung" sound effect was created using a combination of the snap of a construction paper cutter and the swing of a golf club put through a synthesizer.

 Overview

 The program was originally hosted by Maury Povich.
 In the fall of 1990, Maureen O'Boyle replaced Povich and continued to host until May 1994.
 Jim Ryan then became interim host for the summer of 1994.
 Penny Daniels became host for the 1994–95 season and for what ultimately became the show's final season, Jon Scott subsequently took her place.
 Its creator and producer was Peter Brennan.
 One of its lead personalities was Steve Dunleavy, a columnist for the New York Post; at the time of the show's launch the Post, WNYW, Fox Television Stations and syndicator 20th Television were units of the original iteration of News Corporation.

 Initially, the program was broadcast as an irreverent, late-night broadcast on WNYW, but as it expanded, and under the direction of Brennan and producers Burt Kearns and Wayne Darwen, the program began to cover stories throughout America that were overlooked or ignored by the then-dominant network news organizations.

 The logo of the program is a distinctive pyramid with a "zoom-like" sound effect (immortalized as the "ka-chung") for a theme.
 While showing some hard news stories, the focus of the program is often entertainment, scandals, gossip and exploitative tabloid journalism.
 It was popular during the 1990s when magazine-type news shows were common during daytime television.
 Its main competitors were Hard Copy and Inside Edition (the latter of which remains on the air today), along with the many talk shows that dominated daytime TV during the 1990s.